theemadnes/spark_csv_processing_demo/README.md

 Taking a simple data set from https://www.mockaroo.com/ to perform some basic Spark processing transforms to / from S3.

+Notes:
-This uses PySpark, was testing using Spark 1.5.2 on EMR.
+- This uses PySpark, was testing using Spark 1.5.2 on EMR.
+- The data set referenced is based in the us-west-2 region.